adamwulf/app-launch-guide/README.md

 Make sure to keep your Twitter account active, no one will bother following an inactive account.
 A good goal is ~1 or 2 tweets a day, and a free [Buffer](http://bufferapp.com) account can make that easy to manage.

+# Step 3: Define Success

+We're on step 3 and we still barely built anything!
+I know your inner engineer is cringing, but believe me this is good news.
+It means you haven't wasted any of your dev time on an idea that'd otherwise fail out of the gate.

+Today is the inflection point, we're nearly to the building phase, just a little further to go.

 ## Draft Your Business Model

 This is your first best guess about how you'll make money.
 It's likely that this'll change in the future, and that's ok.
 Your community building so far should have informed you that (a) they want your product, and (b) how/if they're willing to pay for it.